denildominic/denildominic/README.md

 </div>

 ### I am an...
-💻 Aspiring Software Engineer and a recent graduate in Computer Science from DePaul University.<br>
+💻 Aspiring Software Developer and a recent graduate in Computer Science from DePaul University.<br>

 ### More About Me...